 We won City Council resolutions from Beacon and Kingston to support Universal Rent Stabilization and Control.
 We’re helping build momentum for statewide legislation to refuse the geographical restrictions on Emergency Tenant Protection Act (ETPA) and ensure protections for ALL New York State residents against unreasonable rent increases and evictions.

-By March of 2019, we won FOUR resolutions in support of the Green Light legislation to create equal access to driver’s licenses regardless of immigration status in Beacon, Middletown, the Town of New Paltz, the Village of New Paltz, and Woodstock
+Within three months, we won FIVE resolutions in support of the Green Light legislation to create equal access to driver’s licenses regardless of immigration status in Beacon, Middletown, the Town of New Paltz, the Village of New Paltz, and Woodstock

 We started our campaign for a Kingston Municipal ID program in December.
 We originally started this campaign with our #FamiliesBelongTogether march of more than 500 people in June of 2018 — the biggest march the city had ever seen according to Mayor, Steve Noble.
 We mobilized hundreds of members and allies to more than a dozen city council and committee meetings to win this victory.
 Along the way, we hired a Kingston-based organizer, Diana Lopez, and opened an office there too.